H. NLTA Branches

-- A record of the total number of all ballots issued to each school shall be maintained by the NLTA office.
+- A record of the total number of all ballots issued to members shall be maintained by the NLTA office.
+[Aug/24/23]

 - Each member must have the opportunity to vote in secret, and every effort shall be made by the branch executive to ensure confidentiality at an individual, school, and branch level.

 - Voting by proxy is not permitted.

-- A faxed ballot is permissible if it is not possible for a member to be physically present in any branch on voting day, provided that the completed ballot which is returned by facsimile is accompanied by a signed statement from the member in question stating that the ballot was indeed cast personally by them.
+- A faxed ballot is permissible if it is not possible for a member to complete the electronic ballot due to sustained loss of connectivity, provided that the completed ballot which is returned by facsimile is accompanied by a signed statement from the member in question stating that the ballot was indeed cast personally by them.
 Such vote will be administered by the NLTA and the completed ballot received only at the NLTA head office.
+[Aug/24/23]

 - Voting should take place on the date(s) designated by the NLTA office, unless special circumstances impacting a school and/or individual members require the vote being conducted at another time.
 With the approval of the NLTA office, a vote may be conducted on a date other than the designated date only if required by conditions of geography, weather, school closure, etc. [Aug/24/23]